pcroland/pptu/README.md

 ### AvistaZ Network (AvistaZ, CinemaZ, PrivateHD)
 Using cookies is not recommended as they expire within a few days.

-### HDBits
-For the image host, if you have 2FA enabled, you also need to provide your passkey in the config.

 ## Usage
 Copy `config.example.toml` to `~/.config/pymkt/config.toml` and edit it as appropriate.
 In the global section you can specify a proxy and/or a watch directory.
 These can be overridden per tracker if needed.